ClusterTrace/ApplyTopModForObjWithShapekeys/README.txt

 1. Have a text editor window open in Blender
 2. Drag-n-drop or open the script in the text editor
-3. Select the object you want to use the script on with your cursor
+3. Select the object you want to use the script on with your cursor (optional: can edit which modifier gets applied by changing the index of modifierIndex)
 4. Hit the run button in the text editor window